 - DNA Examiner (Deoxyribonucleic Acid Examiner)

-In the United States, there were 15,400 jobs for Forensic Science Technician in 2016.
+In 2016, there was an estimated number of 15,400 jobs in the United States for Forensic Science Technician.
 New jobs are being produced at a rate of 16.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Forensic Science Technician by 2026.
-The BLS estimates 2,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.

 The states with the most job growth for Forensic Science Technician are Colorado, Delaware, and South Dakota.
 Watch out if you plan on working in North Dakota, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Forensic Science Technician

 The salary for Forensic Science Technicians ranges between about $34,600 and $97,200 a year.